 Key actions: Harmonizes the function of Liver and Spleen.
 Relieves Liver Qi stagnation.
 Nourishes the Blood.

-Because it is a formula often recommended to treat the pattern 'Rebellious Liver Qi invading the Spleen' of which bitty stools is a symptom.
+Because it is a formula often recommended to treat the pattern 'Rebellious Liver Qi invading the Spleen' of which stools sometimes dry and in small pieces is a symptom.

 Its main actions are: Harmonizes exterior and interior.
 Smoothes the Liver and upraises the Yang.